arcus/education_modules/git_history_of_project/git_history_of_project.md

 We are used to seeing numbers in base 10, which are made up of the ten digits $0,1,2,3,4,5,6,7,8,$ and $9$.
 Commit numbers are in base 16, called [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal).
 In this number system, we use the 10 familiar digits as well as the digits $a,b,c,d,e,$ and $f$ corresponding to 10,11,12,13,14, and 15 respectively in base 10.

+The 40 digit commit number is created by putting the entire repository, along with some metadata, including the commit message and a timestamp, through a function called a **hash**.
+With $16^40$ different numbers (also called **hashes**) you can think of these number as unique!

 If you are using the repo you created in an earlier module, your commits might have different commit numbers than the commit numbers in the examples.

-On the other hand, if you created your `planets` repository identically to Dracula, with every file containing all the same characters including spaces and line breaks, your commit numbers will match Dracula's.
-This is because the commit number is created by putting the entire repository through a function called a **hash**.
-If you and Dracula put the same thing into this function, you will get the same commit number out.
 Be sure to use the commit number in YOUR log if it differs from Dracula's.
 </div>

 Now that we have found the identifier of the commit we want to examine, we can use it with `git show`.
 Don't worry, you won't need to type all 40 digits, the first six will suffice.